 Converting your parking lot to feature LED parking lot lights can be one of the smartest decisions you can make for your business, your employees, and your customers.
 But before you go ahead with your retrofit, there are a few things you must first consider before your upgrade.
 Here are a few things to look up as advantages of LED lights.

 The traditional way of looking into lamps means reading watts to see how much light it can provide and how much energy it uses.
 But that is no longer the case.
 People that use this system are mistaken and they get the incorrect lights for their places.
 When you are purchasing LED lights, do not consider the watts, but instead look for the lumens.
 While watts are an essential measurement, they do not affect the brightness of a light fixture.

 In wattage, lumens per watt are the measurement for luminous efficacy or the light produced in lumens for 1 watt of electricity.
 LED can differ and some lamps create more lumens than traditional lamps while using the same amount of watts.
 If your parking lot has a large area and you need lights to cover around 25 to 35 feet then you need LED lights that produce around 40k in lumens.

 Bulbs Needed in Each Pole

-One of the best features of LED lights for parking lot lighting is the color of the light.
+One of the best features and advantages of LED lights for parking lot lighting is the color of the light.
 Most people will take note that the light is brighter and also clearer.
 Color temperature is determined in Kelvin and it describes the characteristics of the light.
 This determines if the light is cool, warm, or natural.
 LEDs have a larger color temperature range than all other kinds of lights, with a cool light of 5000k and higher.

 Spacing Between the Parking Lot Lights